jamesplease/fi-calc-guide/src/other/faq.md

 ### When was FI Calc created?

 I started the project in 2018, although I didn't work on it much until 2020.

+### What technology is FI Calc built with?

+FI Calc is a client-side React application.
+There is no server; all calculations are performed in the browser.